VidCruiter Logo

 Talking to a camera or avatar instead of a person can feel weird, but try to act as naturally as possible.
 Practice with friends on video calls first, then try a mock AI interview.
 Research the company and job description to find keywords for your responses.
 Lastly, set up a professional-looking interview space with good lighting and clear audio.

-What Does AI Look for in a Video Interview?
+What does AI look for in a video interview?

 AI interview tools analyze how candidates talk and what they say in video submissions.
 They consider traits like openness and conscientiousness, often using metrics like the Big Five Personality Test.
 The AI then compares these traits to job requirements, providing scores to show how well candidates fit the role.